-One day maybe I'll do otherwise and keep the copyright so I can sell stuff.
-But if you don't care about making money on photos and just are happy seeing them used, consider changing the "permission" on the picture to Creative Commons.
+If you don't care about making money on photos and just are happy seeing them used, consider changing the "permission" on the picture to Creative Commons.

 Image of Lake Michigan from New Buffalo, Michigan with Diana+ medium format toycam.
 (Explore)